Want to get on ODSP but don't know how?

 (a) Overview

-Until a Regulation change on 15 December 2004, when a recipient neither resided with their immigration sponsor nor lived in accomodation owned or controlled by the sponsor, welfare would impose an income charge (deduction) to the greater of (a) the amount paid to the recipient by the sponsor, or (b) $100.
+Before a Regulation change on 15 December 2004, when a recipient neither resided with their immigration sponsor nor lived in accomodation owned or controlled by the sponsor, welfare would impose an income charge (deduction) to the greater of (a) the amount paid to the recipient by the sponsor, or (b) $100.
 The result would be that where the sponsor abandoned the recipient, they would still be deducted $100 regardless.
-There were exceptions where the sponsor was on social assistance (OW, ODSP, OAS or GAINS) and where the relationship between the sponsor and the recipient had broken down due to family violence.
+There were exceptions where the sponsor was on social assistance (OW, ODSP, OAS or GIS) and where the relationship between the sponsor and the recipient had broken down due to family violence.

-However these provisions generally had the negative effect of penalizing sponsor-abandoned recipients who had NO on-going relationship with their sponsors.
+However these provisions generally had the negative effect of penalizing sponsor-abandoned recipients who had no on-going relationship with their sponsors.
 After litigation, this law has been acknowledged by the government as being discriminatory.

 (b) Current Treatment

-Firstly, where the sponsored recipient does NOT reside in premises owned or controlled by the sponsor then normal dollar-for-dollar income deductions apply to any amount provided by a sponsor to a recipient.
+Firstly, where the sponsored recipient does not reside in premises owned or controlled by the sponsor then normal dollar-for-dollar income deductions apply to any amount provided by a sponsor to a recipient.

 However, where the sponsored recipient does reside in premises controlled or owned by a defaulting (or partially-defaulting) sponsor then the new rules provide that there shall be a "deemed income" applied to reduce the shelter component of the recipient's assistance - though in a manner different from the previous system.
 Like the old system, the "deemed income" application can be excepted in a number of situations where it would be unfair to apply it.
 As the rules governing the "deemed income" are really just a convoluted way to reduce the budgetary requirements of recipients to whom they apply, they are explained in detail in Ch.3 "Basic Assistance: Sponsored Immigrants".